psemiletov/beseda/README.md

 This Public Domain console program can speak you ebooks and is controlled via the keyboard to make it handy for the vision accesibility.
 Fast and simple.

-Supported formats: plain text, fb2, abw, odt, docx.
+Supported formats: plain text, fb2, abw, [x]html, odt, docx.

 ## Run: